orbitdb/field-manual/01_Tutorial/00_Introduction.md

 #### Why a music app?

-OrbitDB is already used all over the world, and this tutorial reflects that.
-There are many other topics we could have chosen that touch the vast majority of humans on earth: finance, politics, climate, religion.
-However, those are generally contentious and complicated.

-We believe that **music** is a uniquely universal cultural feature - something that all humans share, enjoy, or at least appreciate.
+OrbitDB is already used all over the world, and we believe that **music** is a uniquely universal cultural feature - something that all humans share, enjoy, or at least appreciate.
 Your participation in this tutorial will make it easier for musicians all over the world to find sheet music to practice with.
 This isn't a naïve overstatement; it is really possible that what you make here will functionally be usable immediately, as a solid MVP, by actual musicians - and we encourage you to let us know if you know anyone who does end up using it!
 Some MVPs are make-and-forget; this one will stand on its own legs.

 ### Conventions